 Our “good game, high-five line” after a friendly game of baseball.
 Each of the Cuban athletes wore orange pants to unify their team and the hat and jersey of their favorite American baseball team.

 Each year, from December 16 until Christmas Eve, the town of Villa Clara splits into two halves for Parrandas Remedianas.
-Each half designs huge floats that soar above the streets, along with elaborate costumes and headpieces to compete with each other.
-They now declare no winner, unlike in years past, but still celebrate the end of the festival with a huge fireworks show in the streets.
+Both sides design huge floats that soar above the streets, along with elaborate costumes and headpieces to compete with each other.
+Unlike in years past, there’s no winner, but they still celebrate the end of the festival with a huge fireworks show in the streets.

 These oil paintings were done by one of the visual arts teachers at the school.
 Luckily, they were for sale and I bought the one on the top left to bring home.